danvk/aoc2022/README.md

     error: Uncaught RangeError: Maximum BigInt size exceeded op = (old: bigint) => old * old;
                             ^

+Fortunately all the "test" divisors are prime, so you can just multiply them all and do the arithmetic in a ring.
+This was the first day that required some thought on part 2.

 ### Day 10 (32665 / 28284)